Navigating Holiday Overwhelm: Neurodiversity-Affirming Scripts from Heartstone Guidance Center

 “This is too much for me in this moment.”

-Naming capacity is not the same as being dramatic.
-It is self-regulation.
+Naming your capacity is not the same as being dramatic; it is a form of self-regulation.

 4. When You’re Being Pressured to Stay, Participate, or Perform

-People often mean well—and still push past your limits.
+People often mean well but still push past your limits.
+Use these phrases to assert your needs:

 “I’m leaving now, but I appreciate the invitation/thought.”